 Can I eat fish caught in water with high amounts of blue-green algae or algal toxins?

 Toxins from algae can accumulate in the entrails (guts) of fish and occasionally in the muscle (filet) of fish.
 Levels in fish depend upon the severity of the bloom in the area where the fish are caught.
 In general, fish that are caught in areas of a waterbody where major blue-green algae blooms occur may be safe to eat, as long as the entrails of the fish are discarded.
-However, there is some uncertainty about the levels of algal toxins that can accumulate in filets, so anglers may want to wait until algal blooms are over before eating fish from waters where a bloom is occurring.
+However, there is some uncertainty about the levels of algal toxins that can accumulate in filets, so anglers may want to wait a week or two after algal blooms are over before eating fish from waters where a bloom is occurring.
 Care should be taken that animals are not fed or allowed to eat the entrails of these fish.

 How can I stop or reduce exposures to blue-green algae or algal toxins?

 Never drink untreated surface water, whether or not algae blooms are present.
-Water from lakes, rivers, or streams may contain other bacteria, parasites or viruses, as well as algae toxins, that all could cause illness if consumed.
+Water from lakes, rivers, or streams may contain other bacteria, parasites or viruses, as well as algal toxins, that all could cause illness if consumed.

 People should avoid contact with water that is discolored or has scum on the surface and restrict the access of their pets and livestock to this water.
 This includes swimming, water skiing, tubing, boating, etc. If contact does occur, wash with soap and water or rinse thoroughly with clean water to remove algae.
 This is especially important for pets (dogs) because they may lick the algae off their fur to clean themselves.